-The Inclusion Teams use a range of diagnostic and assessment tools to help inform intervention strategies and measure progress.
+The inclusion teams use a range of diagnostic and assessment tools to help inform intervention strategies and measure progress.
 Data concerning academic results by children on the SEN Register is collected to monitor progress and inform future action to help individual children.
 Monitoring in this way also helps to identify the most successful strategies of support.

-Detailed personal files on each pupil on the SEN Register are kept in the Inclusion Rooms and, although they are confidential, they are available on request.
+Detailed personal files on each child on the SEN Register are kept on the school's system and, although they are confidential, they are available on request.
 These files contain previous personalised plans, reports from external agencies, annotated evidence, observational notes, behaviour records, records of correspondence and any other relevant information.

-Robust tracking systems are in place in all schools in the Trust.
+Robust tracking systems are in place in all schools in the trust.
 These are individual and personal to meet the needs of the cohort of children within each school.